Nicolas-Reyland/Chaikin3D/README.md

 There are 4 types of plots (see examples below):
  * "simple" plot : this plot only draws your polyhedron to the screen
  * "full" plot : this one draws a lot of data separately: your connections (by type, etc.), your vertices and different mesh representations.
 Useful for understanding how things work and debugging in general
- * "evolution" plot : the evolution plot takes into account the number of chaikin generations that you want (```-c``` option).
+ * "evolution" plot : the evolution plot takes into account the number of chaikin generations that you want (```-cg``` option).
 I will render one generation after another in a grid-format (like the "full" plot)
- * "animation" plot (DO NOT USE) : this plot should, in theory, create an animation, rendering all the chaikin generations from 0 to the value given in the ```-c``` option
+ * "animation" plot (DO NOT USE) : this plot should, in theory, create an animation, rendering all the chaikin generations from 0 to the value given in the ```-cg``` option
 The default value is "simple"

 The ```-a```/```--alpha``` switch allows you to change the alpha/opacity value (ranging from 0.0 to 1.0) of the faces in the "simple", "evolution" and "animation" plots (every plot except the "full" plot <- there are already alpha changes).
 Default value: 0.8